 Subplot(2,1,1) creates one Axes.
 It behaves as if the entire window was divided in an array that is 2 rows and 1 column.
 Here it goes in the first of these 2 elements.
 The figure should be like this :

-Similarly, subplot(3,3,6) would divide the figure in a 3 by 3 array and place the Axes in the 5th element.
-Remember that Matlab is column-major so the 6th element is at the 2nd row and the 3rd column.
+Similarly, subplot(3,3,6) would divide the figure in a 3 by 3 array and place the Axes in the 6th element.
+The 6th element is at the 2nd row and the 3rd column.

 If you were to ask me, I would say that subplot is a pretty bad name. subplot is not at all a plot function, it is only creating an Axes.
 This is probably historical.
 They had to keep the name for backward compatibility.